pinhan-chen/large_scale_data_mining/README.md

 # Large Scale Data Mining
-This repository contains a collection of projects focused on various aspects of large-scale data mining.
+This repository contains a collection of projects from ECE-219 Large Scale Data Mining course at UCLA (Winter 2023).
 Each project addresses a different problem domain and utilizes various machine learning techniques to derive insights from data.
-Below is a summary of each project.

 ## Table of Contents
 - [Projects Overview](#projects-overview)